 When Alcohol Testing is Required

 Alcohol testing can be required where someone is suspected of having consumed alcohol under circumstances where the use is prohibited.
-The most common scenario of testing is when drivers are asked to immediately be tested after a police officer believes there is reasonable suspicion.
-Pre-employment testing is also very common at workplaces that ensure drug-free environment.
-Also, employees, who returned to duty after a vacation, can be tested.
-Post-accident testing is done to find out whether any of the drivers involved in the crash was driving under the influence.
+The most common scenario of testing is when drivers are asked to immediately be tested after a police officer believes there is reasonable suspicion of driving under the influence.
+Pre-employment testing is also very common at workplaces that ensure a drug-free environment.
+Also, employees who have recently returned to work after vacation may be tested.
+Post-accident testing is done to find out whether any of the drivers involved in a car accident was driving under the influence.

 Other Types of Alcohol Testing